testcookbook/testcookbook.github.io/book/python/robot-framework.md

     Total    8
 ```

-You will notices from the keyword.robot file that there are 2 main headings, surrounded by three asterisks.
+You will notice from the keyword.robot file that there are 2 main headings, surrounded by three asterisks.
 The first section covers what the settings needed are and the other is a section for test cases.

 Within the Settings we want to document what the tests are about, and we also need to include a library.
 This library will be a Python script that will run to automate the specific tests.